-It’s no surprise, then, that computer science is attracting a broader group of individuals.
-Given the industry’s explosive growth and pervasiveness across business, people with diverse educational and professional backgrounds are seeking advanced degrees in computer science.
+Now, more than ever, there is great opportunity for individuals from varied backgrounds to advance in computer science.
+Given the industry’s explosive growth and pervasiveness across sectors, people with diverse educational and professional backgrounds are seeking advanced degrees in computer science in order to meet the demand.

 Download Our Free Guide to Breaking into Computer Science